 The Holidays: When Enabling Is At An All-Time High

-For many families struggling with active addiction, it can mean a time of anguish and pain.
+For many families struggling with active addiction, the holidays can mean a time of anguish and pain.
 The thought of managing an addicted loved one while maintaining peace and unity can be overwhelming.
 The hopes to “get them better” can lead families to do desperate things – like enable.

 Maybe this year will be different.
 Maybe you can keep a better eye on him.
 If he’s in the house, you can look for a stash of Oxycontin in his bags – and thwart any attempts to buy heroin.
 At least he won’t be around all of his using buddies if he’s home.
 And, if she’s home for the holidays, you can feed her a good meal – that’s all she really needs to get back on track, right?
 If he comes home for Christmas, he won’t have to worry about work or school for a week or so – that’ll help him out.
 If she’s at the Christmas dinner table, you can monitor how much she’s drinking.